LocationNew Delhi, Delhi, India

 Project Area172 sqm

-From the architect.
+Text description provided by the architects.
 South Asian Human Rights Documentation Centre (SAHRDC) is a non-governmental organisation which seeks to investigate, document and disseminate information about human rights.
 A small office with limited resources, the SAHRDC also runs an internship programme attracting scholars from universities in India and abroad.
 It required an office to be made on a 50 sqm plot emphasising spatial efficiency and cost effective construction.

 The site is at a busy street corner with essentially pedestrian traffic.
 As the site is not very large, the acoustic and visual intrusion of the street activity into work spaces was a key concern.

 The method of construction adopted had to optimize the space available on site and a modest budget.

 The orientation of the site is such that the longer 10m side is exposed to direct sun throughout the day.
 Reducing the resulting solar thermal gain was an important design generator.